-On or about March 24, 2021, AUI provided written notice of this incident to all affected individuals, which includes two (2) Maine residents.
-Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.
+On or about August 19, 2021, RSD began providing written notice of this incident to affected individuals, which includes approximately eight (8) Maine residents.
+Written notice is being provided in substantially the same form as the letter attached here as Exhibit A. RSD also posted notice of this incident on its website.
+A copy of RSD's website notice is attached here as Exhibit B.